max-mapper/voxel-engine/README.md

 Worlds have many chunks and chunks have many voxels.
 Chunks are cube shaped and are `chunkSize` x/y/z (default 32/32/32 - 32768 voxels per chunk).
 When the game starts it takes the `worldOrigin` and generates `chunkDistance` chunks in every x/y/z dimension (`chunkDistance` default of 2 means the game will render 2 chunks behind you, 2 in front etc for a total of 16 chunks.).

-There is one major coordinate system in voxel.js: "game coordinates" (aka screen coordinates)
+There is one major coordinate system in voxel.js: "game coordinates" (aka world coordinates)

 - every object added to a three.js scene gets a x/y/z position in game coordinates. in voxel-engine 1 game coordinate is the width of 1 voxel. when generating the world or interacting with individual voxels you can refer to voxels by coordinates. an example coordinate might be [34, -50, 302] which would mean starting from the `worldOrigin` 34 voxels over, 50 down and 302 forward